linonetwo/fs-transaction/README.md

 ```

 ## Building block
 This package is built on fs-promise, who includes a full feature fs module.

+## Who is using this (as an Example)
+[ShanghaiTechSemanticServer](https://github.com/Learnone/ShanghaiTechAPPServer) : using it to sync files together with metadata on the database.

+## PR is welcome!